The Top 3 Cellular Security Cameras

 An elegant cellular camera that is compatible with Alexa

-The Arlo Go may not have a rugged design like other models in the same class, however, it does come with a lot of functionality that makes it ideal as a home or office security camera.
+The Arlo Go may not have a rugged design like other models in the same class, however, it does come with a lot of functionality that makes it ideal as a office or home security camera.
 The model can also be paired with the Amazon assistant Alexa, enabling the owner to use it as part of the home automation system.
 This having been said, the main feature that raises the Arlo Go above the competition is the fact it can connect to WiFi, 3G, and LTE.

 - HD Video – The camera can record 720p video, making it extremely useful for larger rooms;